Carnegie Mellon University

 • Senators debate motions, sit on Committees, and communicate with school officials to address the needs of the student body.

-• Senators can be elected through the Spring Elections, which are generally held in late April, or through vacancy elections, which are generally held at the beginning of each semester.
+• Senators can be elected through the Spring Elections, which are generally held in late February to March, or through vacancy elections, which may be held throughout the year so long as there are vacant senate seats available.

 as a Member-at-Large: